kanine/bomWeather-2020/README.md

 # bomWeather - Work in Progress

-bomWeather - Australian Weather Rainmeter Skin based on the Bureau of Meteorology data
+An Australian Weather Rainmeter Skin based on the Bureau of Meteorology data

 Installation
 ============